Pelmeshek1706/Pelmeshek1706/PROJECTS.md

 - [Stock forecasting](https://github.com/Pelmeshek1706/stock_forecasting) - using ml to predict the value of any company's stock.
 - [Crunchbase Analysis](https://github.com/Pelmeshek1706/crunchbase_analysis) - Explanation of the total amount of funding raised
 - [Telegram chat analysis](https://github.com/Pelmeshek1706/telegram-chat-analyse) - EDA of data, feature extracting, using NLP libraries for topic modeling, highlighting users' top words, classification of data by sentiment
+- [Car prediction interface](https://github.com/Pelmeshek1706/car_predict_interface) - model for predict car price with interface that can help to buy/sell car